 Very Brief Summary: Russia empowered the Kim Dynasty after WWII in part due to their fallout with their former ally America and in part due to their Communist/Marxist desires.
 The US placed forces in South Korea after the Korean War and has remained ever since without singularly or without the UN taking care of the Kim dictatorship problem.
 Now it is not a matter of Russian jets, but Korean nukes – as many as 10 to 16 long-ranged plutonium-based nuclear weapons and hundreds of short to medium range missiles.

 January 2017, the great Forbes News comes up with “North Korea: a problem without a solution.”
-Well if the U.S. sticks its head in the sand, they may rise up to see nukes in the air.
+Well if the U.S. sticks its head in the sand, they may rise up to see nukes in North Korea’s fields.
 April 2, 2017: President Trump said, “If China is not going to solve North Korea, we will.”
+April 2018, a year later, Kim and China, as well as South Korea and the United States seem to be working towards peace – but is it a tactic by Kim and North Korea to get time to develop their nukes and power.

 - Have China use more severe sanctions as former Ambassador to Iraq and South Korean, C. Hill suggested.
 Hill was at the failed ‘Six Party’ talks where North Korea walked out.
 Gen. J. Hyten, commander of US Strategic Command, which oversees US nuclear weapons and missile defense said this April 2017 to the Senate Armed Services Committee (open committee) that ‘any solution to the North Korean problem has to involve China.’

 This is a pass generation unrealistic solution.
 It will likely make no significant difference.
-Jong-un has his mind made up to be a super power; and likely see himself forcing a unified Koryŏ.
-Moreover, it is unclear if he really feels it is his manifest destiny to strike the United States – and in what manner – only God knows.
+Jong-un has his mind made up to be a super power.
+Who really knows if Kim want a unified, controlled or peaceful Koryŏ.
+Moreover, it is unclear if he really feels it is his manifest destiny to strike the United States.

-- Many ‘Experts’ have been called for a “PEACE TREATY” for YEARS.
+- Many ‘Experts’ have called for a “PEACE TREATY” for YEARS.
 Saying handle it like the Soviet/Russia ‘Cold War’ and hope for more talks like the ‘SALT’ Talks and the Nuclear Nonproliferation Treaty.
-See above… it will not work.
+The result will still be a dictator in office and the development of nuclear weapons.

 - Cut North Korea off from the rest of the world.
 This will only cause more innocent civilians, including children, to starve to death.
 And he has already allowed millions to do that, while making sure the elite class, military and ruling family has everything they need.

-- ONLY PLAUSIBLE SOLUTION: Put a fleet in the Sea of Japan.
-Send in experts at dealing with coups to organize a takeover as done many times in Central America and Africa. (but regardless of the success…) Then send in a joint (or not) mission 4 (or 8) man team of UK Special forces (possibly Royal Marine Commandos) snipers (their best have shot up to 2400 meters; 1 mile + 864 yards; about 1 ½ mile) with something like an AS50 or the L121A1 Anti-Material Long Range Rifle (.5 caliber) and Mark 4 12-40×60 Tactical Spotting Scope, Kestrel 3000 and a VIPIR 2S Handheld Thermal Surveillance Sight.
-And also send US Special forces (possibly Navy Seals) with maybe a Cheytac .408 cal. or the Barrett .50 cal., with a 2600 meter range and accompanying technology.
-Assassinate the psycho-dictator; then notified all of North Korea through their KCNA TV and dropped leaflets and radio that Jong-un is where he needs to be, a North Korean provisional government will be setup to aid the people and if any thermal images show military activity of any kind they will destroyed by the 1,000 Perdix (or the like) drone launch from 20 or 30 F/A-18 Super Hornets, Tomahawk missiles or other advance military technology.
+- ONLY PLAUSIBLE SOLUTIONS: A: Allow Kim to continue as a dictator and force UN monitoring like in Iran, which ultimately still has resulted in Iran’s military power – to support Assad in Syria and build nuclear weapons in Iran.
+B. Eliminate Kim through an internal revolution or assassinate him.
+Consider UK Special forces (possibly Royal Marine Commandos) snipers (their best have shot up to 2400 meters; about 1 ½ mile) with something like the L121A1 Anti-Material Long Range Rifle (.5 caliber) and Mark 4 12-40×60 Tactical Spotting Scope and a VIPIR 2S Handheld Thermal Surveillance Sight; with or without US Special forces with maybe a Cheytac .408 cal. or the Barrett .50 cal., with a 2600 meter range and accompanying technology.
+C. Help setup a new provisional government that will work for the people and let N. Korea know if any thermal images show military activity of any kind they will be destroyed by the 1,000 Perdix (or the like) drones launched from 20 or 30 F/A-18 Super Hornets, as well as Tomahawk missiles or other advance military technology.